 In this video, we learn how to use "It's + adjective + infinitive" in English.
 To form these sentences, you will use the pattern that is stated above.
 This is very common in the English language, and you can put whatever you want into the sentence as the infinitive.
 You can change this from "it's hard to do" to It's not hard to do" to "it's easy to do".
 You can also make something negative, by giving it the prefix "im", which would change "possible" to "impossible".
 You can also ad in "un" to...

-In this two part episode, Jennifer uses nursery rhymes to develop a sense of rhythm in the English language.
+In this two part episode, Jennifer goes over the pronunciation of the letters "rl" in the English language.
 This is great for all levels of students learning English as a second language (ESL).

 Instantly improve your American English pronunciation by following these invaluable tips on how to speak more slowly.
 You'll be amazed at the difference in your speech!